the-punisher-29/Computer_Networks-CSL3080--Assignments/lab1_assignmentpy/readme.md

   - The `join_top_peers()` function sorts peer entries by degree and connects to the top half, helping ensure that some peers naturally form hubs.
 - **Advantage:** This distribution mimics real-world networks (e.g., social networks) and provides robustness and efficient message dissemination.

+#### Detailed Example: 3 Seeds and 5 Peers

+Consider a network with the following components:
+- **Seeds:** Seed1, Seed2, Seed3 (stored in the configuration file)
+- **Peers:** PeerA, PeerB, PeerC, PeerD, PeerE

+**Bootstrapping Process:**
+1. **Peer Registration:**
+   - Each peer randomly connects to at least ⌊3/2⌋+1 = 2 seed nodes and registers its details.
+   - For instance, PeerA may register with Seed1 and Seed2; PeerB with Seed2 and Seed3; and so on.

+2. **Peer Discovery:**
+   - Each peer retrieves a list of registered peers (with their connection degrees) from its connected seeds.
+   - Suppose the initial degrees are low and relatively uniform.

+3. **Forming Connections:**
+   - Using `merge_peer_lists()`, each peer aggregates peer lists from the seeds.
+   - Then, the `join_top_peers()` function is called to select among the available peers:
+     - PeerA might observe that PeerC and PeerD have slightly higher degrees (more connections).
+     - Hence, PeerA establishes direct connections with these higher-degree peers to leverage their hub properties.
+   - Repeating this process across the network increasingly reinforces a power-law distribution:
+     - For example, PeerC might end up with 3 or 4 connections, acting as a hub, while several peers might have 1 or 2.

+**Network Outcome:**
+- A few peers (e.g., PeerC) develop into highly connected hubs.
+- Other peers maintain a few connections, ensuring the network remains scalable.
+- This topology speeds up the gossip message propagation because hubs quickly spread messages to many nodes.

 ## Network Formation

 1. **Seed Nodes Configuration:**